Europe’s Most Fascinating Train Stations

-In addition to being close to Madrid apartments and hotels, the original structure has been converted into a concourse with several shops, cafés, and even a nightclub, making it a destination all on its own.
+In addition to being close to Madrid hotels, the original structure has been converted into a concourse with several shops, cafés, and even a nightclub, making it a destination all on its own.

 Berlin’s central train terminal is located on the site of the historic Lehrter Bahnhof, which opened in 1871.
 The station has since been renovated and rebuilt over the years, with the current structure completed in 2006.
 Berlin Hauptbahnhof is much more than a train station, it’s a popular tourist attraction in itself.

 It’s central location is convenient for tourists because its close to a variety of famous landmarks, hotels and apartment rentals.
 Aside from its futuristic concept the over 80 shops that transforms the terminal into a mall, Berlin’s Central Station also features an outdoor beach!

 The list of Europe’s most fascinating train stations would not be complete without including Antwerp’s legendary Central Station.
 It’s often called the “Railway Cathedral” because it’s architecture is similar to a religious edifice (one cannot help but feel like being in a cathedral when stepping inside the station for the first time).

 However, this feeling quickly evaporates at the sight of the diamond gallery that has more than 30 diamond shops.
 In 2009, the American magazine “Newsweek” judged Antwerpen-Centraal the world’s fourth greatest train station.